TlaskalV/NMDS_shiny/README.md

 </div>

 5. [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs.
-This is quite common microbial data transformation.
+This is quite common microbial data transformation <cite>[Ramette, 2007][1]</cite>.

 6. By selecting columns from your sample list, you can fit several environmental variables into NMDS using `envfit` function. **Avoid missing values in environmental variables**